-Clostridium difficile infections (C. diff, CDI)
+Clostridioides difficile infections (C. diff, CDI)

-Clostridium difficile is a bacterium that causes diarrhea and inflammation of colon, known as colitis.
+Clostridioides difficile is a bacterium that causes diarrhea and inflammation of colon, known as colitis.
 People who have other illnesses or conditions requiring prolonged use of antibiotics, and the elderly, are at greater risk of acquiring this disease.
 C. difficile can be found in feces of those who are sick with C. difficile infections (CDI).
 People can become infected if they touch items or surfaces that are contaminated with feces and then touch their mouth or mucous membranes.
 Healthcare workers can spread the bacteria to patients or contaminate surfaces through hand contact.

-C. difficile is shed in feces.
+C. difficile is shed in feces or stool.
 Any surface, device, or material (e.g., toilets, bathing tubs, and electronic rectal thermometers) that becomes contaminated with feces may serve as a reservoir for the C. difficile spores.
 C. difficile spores are transferred to patients mainly via the hands of healthcare personnel and visitors who have touched a contaminated surface or item.
 C. difficile can live for long periods on surfaces.

 If you have symptoms of CDI, your healthcare provider may conduct a stool test to determine the presence of C. difficile.

-In about 20% of patients, CDI will resolve within 2-3 days of discontinuing the antibiotic to which the patient was previously exposed.
 The infection can usually be treated with an appropriate course (about 10 days) of antibiotics, including metronidazole, vancomycin (administered orally), or recently approved fidaxomicin.

 Healthy people usually do not get CDI, however the following will increase the risk of developing CDI:

-- advanced age
+- advanced age (65 or older)

 The Department of Health prepares an annual report on specific healthcare-associated infections from select hospitals, which is available here.
-In 2015, 251 hospital-onset CDI cases were reported.
+In 2018, 174 hospital-onset CDI cases were reported.

 The best way to prevent CDI include: